Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 - "Runs on a CRON schedule: every 1 minute in dev, every 2 hours in production."
 - "Each run analyzes 100 recent updates from the metadata store."
 - "Scores each update, logs warnings if score > threshold."
-- "Think of this as your continuous monitoring—always watching for anomalies."
+- "Think of this as your continuous monitoringï¿½always watching for anomalies."

 **Function 2: HTTP Ingestion (API)**
 - "POST /api/ingest-anomaly"